JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 ...family life is man's supreme evolutionary acquirement.
 (943); Jesus exalted family life as the highest human duty.
 (1581); The family is the fundamental unit of fraternity in which parents and children learn the lessons of patience, altruism, tolerance, and forbearance which are so essential to the realization of brotherhood among all men.
 (941); A good family portrays to its children their first disclosure of the love of the Paradise Parent.
 (942)

-That a child will receive its "first disclosure of the love of the Paradise Parent"—that is God— by observing that same love in the lives of its parents is probably an unthinkable idea for most of us.
+That a child will receive its “first disclosure of the love of the Paradise Parent”—that is God— by observing that same love in the lives of its parents is probably an unthinkable idea for most of us.
 But reflective thinking indicates that this is what has been missing in most Christian families for almost 2000 years, and is still missing in most Urantian families to this day.
 Yet it is possibly the most important concept in the whole of the Urantia revelation.
 For once achieved, it has the potential to be self perpetuating and multiplicative as it is handed down generation by generation.

 # Living as Jesus lived—in a family environment